VoZeS/NautilusStudios-ProjectII_RPG/README.md

 Must features can only be activatide while God Mode is enabled
 ## GAME DESCRIPTION:

-  Enjoy the history of an awesome revenge of this 4 powerfull characters.
+  Enjoy this amazing RPG that tells a story of 4 adventurers who want to take revenge from the templar kings of his town.